Moingona: 17th-century

 Father Jacques Gravier reports helping the close allies "Peouaroua and Mouingoueña" deal with a common adversary in 1700.

+18th-century history

 Pierre François Xavier de Charlevoix, a missionary who explored the region in 1721, recorded that "le Moingona" was "an immense and magnificent Prairie, all covered with Beef and other Hoofed Animals."
 He italicized the term to indicate it was a geographical term and noted that "one of the tribes bears that name."
 Charlevoix was a professor or belles lettres, and his spelling has come to be a preferred spelling in general and scholarly discussions.

 Name

-The name Moingona was probably the basis for the name of the City of Des Moines, the Des Moines River, and Des Moines County, Iowa.
+The name Moingona was probably the basis for the name of the city of Des Moines, Iowa, the Des Moines River, and Des Moines County, Iowa.

 Other names for them mentioned in 1672–73 records were "Mengakoukia," and "Mangekekis."

-The meaning of "Moingona" has been debated; historians have espoused conflicting definitions of the term, ranging from "People by the Portage" to "Clan of the Loon" and, more controversially, "Excrement-Faced".